 For-profit stem cell clinics have popped up around California in recent years, advertising that they can treat everything from arthritis to Alzheimer’s, without FDA approval.

 They claim that injections of stem cells (naturally occurring “blank slate” cells that can grow into any type of cell) can help alleviate pain or illness by replacing or regenerating diseased tissue – claims that are not supported by existing research.
 The procedures can cost thousands of dollars out-of-pocket, and regulators have warned that patients have developed tumors, suffered infections and even lost eyesight after unapproved procedures.

 No one knows how many clinics there are, but California reportedly has more than any other state.
-We asked Arnold Kriegstein, MD, PhD, director of the UC San Francisco Developmental & Stem Cell Biology Program, about what’s real and what’s not in stem cell medicine.
+We asked Arnold Kriegstein, MD, PhD, director of the Eli and Edythe Broad Center of Regeneration Medicine and Stem Cell Research, about what’s real and what’s not in stem cell medicine.

 How do these clinics operate?

 There has been an explosion of so-called clinics offering stem cell treatments for a wide range of ailments, none of which have been shown to be effective.
 They are largely unregulated.
 Many clinics claim that they can treat untreatable illnesses like Alzheimer's disease, autism, muscular dystrophy, or stroke.
 The list is quite extensive.

 The majority are using fat tissue for their stem cells, obtained through liposuction.
 These are usually autologous cells, which means that they are taking the patient's own tissue and extracting cells to re-administer to the same patient, usually through an intravenous route.
 In addition to fat cells, some clinics administer bone marrow stem cells or umbilical cord or placental stem cells, which come from unrelated donors.